-Metrowest Travel Program
+Metrowest Travel Program (check back for 2021-22 updates soon)

 We will abide by all requirements specified by the MA Youth Sports guidelines referenced above, including modifications to those guidelines over time.
 Masks will be required at all times for all players and coaches, and there will be a zero-tolerance policy for non-compliance.
 WBA's current COVID Safety information can be found here.